phac-nml/irida-galaxy-importer/README.md

 <inputs action="http://localhost:80" check_values="False" method="post">
 ```

-If your Galaxy instance supports CORs it will automatically use jQuery to `POST`, otherwise just click the button to send via the `action` of a HTML form.
+If your Galaxy instance supports CORS it will automatically use jQuery to `POST`, otherwise just click the button to send via the `action` of a HTML form.

-###Running the tests:
+### Running the tests:

 To run the tests, pytest is required.
 It can be installed by: